TMadEyeM/The-Ruin-of-Terra/content/index.md

 ---
-title: Welcome to Quartz
+title: Contents
 longform:
+tags:
+  - Gods
 ---

 This is a blank Quartz installation.